alexlines/livepeer-transcoder-ops/README.md

 * Future Architecture Directions see [OPs TODO](#ops-todo)
 There is much room for improvement.
 See below for some specific areas of known technical debt and future work.

+## Instance launch
 You can use the [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) to launch instances with these characteristics using [this configuration file](https://github.com/alexlines/livepeer-transcoder-ops/blob/master/private/config/aws-instances/livepeer-transcoder-ec2-config.json) as follows:
 **Note** This command line won't work for you as-is because the named profile "notation" won't exist on your system.
 You can [create your own named profile config](https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html) and reference that.
-This config also references named security groups which you won't have (which just allow ssh from certain sources), a private key of a different name, and has "DryRun" set to true (change to false to actually launch an instance), so adjust accordingly.
+This config also references named security groups which you won't have (which just allow ssh from certain sources), a private key of a different name, so adjust accordingly.

-## Instance launch
 ```
 aws --profile notation ec2 run-instances \
     --cli-input-json file://livepeer-transcoder-ec2-config.json
 ```

-Allocate elastic ip  to have a stable public address
+**Allocate elastic ip  to have a stable public address**
 ```
 aws --profile notation ec2 allocate-address
 aws --profile notation ec2 associate-address --instance-id <instance id> --public-ip <ip address>
 ```

-Grab latest LivePeer binaries
+**Get most recent LivePeer release**
 You can build from scratch if you want but why ...
 I won't go into that, read more about it in the [official README](https://github.com/livepeer/go-livepeer/blob/master/README.md)
 Download the latest mainnet-targeted livepeer and livepeer_cli from https://github.com/livepeer/go-livepeer/releases.
 ```